ix-ax/AXOpen/src/core/ctrl/README.md

 ### How IxContext works

-When you call `Execute` method on an instance of a IxContext, it will ensure opening IxContext, running `Main` method (root of all your program calls) and IxContext closing.
+When you call `Run` method on an instance of a IxContext, it will ensure opening IxContext, running `Main` method (root of all your program calls) and IxContext closing.

 ```mermaid